Overview: Brain Injuries

 Car Accidents and Personal Injury Claims in Scotch Plains

-Although you can suffer a brain injury in a car accident, the compensation process differs a little than with other types of personal injury cases.
+Although you can suffer a brain injury in a car accident, the compensation process differs from other types of personal injury cases.
 Because New Jersey is a no-fault state, this means that each party is responsible for their own damages in a car accident, regardless of fault.
 You would first seek compensation for your damages through your car insurance policy.

-However, no-fault insurance policies often have limitations and the treatment necessary to deal with a a brain injury will likely go beyond those limits.
-If your damages exceed the amount of coverage you selected through your insurance company, then it may make sense to file a third-party personal injury case.
+However, no-fault insurance policies often have limitations and suffering a brain injury will likely put you at that limit.
+If your damages exceed the amount allowed through your insurance company, then it may make sense to file a third-party personal injury case.
 It can be helpful to discuss the details of your case with a personal injury lawyer.

 Contact an Elizabeth Personal Injury Lawyer to Discuss Your Personal Injury Case in New Jersey

-Did you or a loved one sustain serious injuries due to a motor vehicle accident, slip and fall, bicycle accident or other type of accident in New Jersey?
+Did you or a loved one sustain serious injuries due to a personal injury in New Jersey?
 Don’t let the medical bills pile up while you wait for the negligent party or their insurance company to do the right thing.
 Right now, you need an aggressive personal injury attorney on your side, fighting to get you the compensation you need, want, and deserve.
 The skilled attorneys at Bramnick, Rodriguez, Grabas, Arnold & Mangan, LLC represent clients injured because of a personal injury in Elizabeth, Union, Plainfield, Newark, East Orange, Irvington, Edison, Woodbridge, Old Bridge, Piscataway, New Brunswick, Perth Amboy, Paterson, Clifton, Passaic, Wayne, and throughout New Jersey.
-Call (908) 325-5571 or fill out our online contact form to schedule a free consultation about your case.
+Call (908) 325-5571 or fill our online contact form to schedule a free consultation about your case.
 We have an office conveniently located at 1827 East Second Street, Scotch Plains, NJ 07076 as well as offices in Westfield, Newark, East Brunswick, Clifton, Cherry Hill, and Elizabeth.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.